tw-haiven/haiven/README.md

 ```

 Only embeddings is mandatory.
 When chat or vision are not set, the app will show a dropdown allowing the user to select the model to use.

+#### Deploy

+How you deploy the container image is all up to your environment - you could use Google Cloud Run, or an existing Kubernetes cluster on AWS, or an equivalent service on Azure, or your own data center container infrastructure.

+This makes you responsible for the usual application security practices like secrets management etc.

 ### 5. Add custom interaction modes